ehildenb/homod/homod.md

 Generated
 ---------

-Note that we can't generate this code yet.
 We would like to generate the following code given the specification above.

 ### Core Maude